 With in-canopy systems, water applicators are located below the truss rods, often about midway between the mainline and ground level.
 However, shorter drops may be used so that water is applied above the crop canopy, even on tall crops such as corn and sugarcane.
 Rigid drops or flexible drop hoses are attached to the mainline gooseneck or furrow arm and extend down to the water applicator (Fig. 5).
 Weights are needed with flexible drop hoses.
-Typically, these systems operate at 25 to 45 psi.
-However, improved designs are available, which only require 10 to 15 psi with conventional 81⁄2- to 10-foot drop spacing.
+Typically, these systems operate at 25 to 45 psi (1.7 to 3.1 bar).
+However, improved designs are available, which only require 10 to 15 psi (0.7 to 1.0 bar) with conventional 81⁄2- to 10-foot (2.6- to 3.0-meter) drop spacing.